pretix/pretix/doc/admin/config.rst

 ``global_registration``
     Whether or not this installation supports global user accounts (in addition to event-bound accounts).
 Defaults to ``True``.

-``scriptname``
-    The path pretix runs at, if it does not run under its own subdomain.

 ``site_url``
     The installation's full URL, without a trailing slash.